Martinc94/data-project/README.md

 *http://galwaylibrariesapi.ie/athenry/url*

-The data will be returned in JSON format, with the following properties for each Libraries:
+The data will be returned in JSON format, with the following properties for the given Library:

     - *url*: the Website of the Library.